CARTAvis/manual_source/source/image_visualization.rst

 .. note::
    CARTA image loading performance

    The per-channel rendering approach helps to improve the performance of loading an image significantly.
 Traditionally when an image is loaded, the minimum and maximum of the entire image (cube) are computed first before image rendering.
 This becomes a serious performance issue if the image (cube) size is extraordinarily large (> several GB).
-In addition, applying the global minimum and maximum to render a raster image usually (if not often) results in a poorly rendered image if the dynamical range is high.
+In addition, applying the global minimum and maximum to render a raster image usually (if not often) results in a poorly rendered image if the dynamic range is high.
 Then users need to re-render the image repeatedly with refined boundary values.
 Re-rendering such a large image repeatedly with CPUs further deduces user experiences.

    CARTA hopes to improve the image viewing experience by adopting GPU accelerated rendering with web browser technology.
 In addition, CARTA only renders an image with just enough image resolution (tiles and down-sampling) for your screen.
 This combination results in a scalable and high-performance remote image viewer.
 The total file size is no longer a bottleneck.
 The determinative factors are: 1) image size in x and y dimensions, 2) internet bandwidth, and 3) storage I/O, instead.
 For a laptop with 8 GB of RAM, the largest image it can load without swapping is about 40000 pixels by 40000 pixels (assuming most of the RAM is free before loading the image).